3922

 Requirements Under Section 6039

 To begin with, let’s demystify the requirements of Section 6039.
-Section 6039 of the Internal Revenue Code mandates employers to provide detailed information to the IRS and to employees regarding certain types of stock transactions.
-This section specifically requires reporting for transactions under two scenarios:
+This section of the Internal Revenue Code mandates that employers provide detailed information to the IRS and to employees for the following transactions in tax qualified equity arrangements:

 • When employees exercise incentive stock options.